prusa3d/Prusa-Connect-SDK-Printer/README.rst

 Commands
 --------
-When Connect sends *command* as answer to telemetry, Printer.command object will be set.
-But Printer.loop only set arguments to command, but never call command handler.
-This must be happen in another (main) thread.
+When Connect sends a command in the answer to telemetry, `Printer.command` object will be created.
+Please note that the `Printer.loop` only creates and parametrizes this command instance.
+It never calls this command's handler.
+It must happen in another (e.g. main) thread.

-Each command handler must returned dictionary with `source` key.
-When command can emit another event then FINISHED, `event` key must be set.
-Other arguments will be send in `data` structure.
+Each command handler must return a dictionary with at least the `source` key.

+Normally each command is marked as finished by the FINISHED event.
+You might want to override it by some other event, e.g. INFO.
+In that case, also the `event` key must be set in the returned dictionary.

+Additional data for this event is passed using the `data` key with a dictionary as a value.

+For further detail see http://dev.connect.prusa:8000/docs/printer_communication or have a look at the implementation details in the SDK (INFO event handled by the `Printer.get_info()` method).

 .. code:: python